-a.
-Set Machine Room Inspection switch, located on the MP board, to INSP.
+- a.
+Set Machine Room Inspection switch, located on the MP board, to INSP. - NOTE: Stopping positions function identically in both inspection and automatic operation. - b.

-- b.
 Run the car down past the bottom landing.
 The car should stop when the Down Normal Stopping position is reached. - c.
 Verify that the Pixel screen displays Down Terminal Switch Open. - d.
 Run the car up.
-The car should move in the up direction. - e.
-Return Machine Room Inspection switch, on the MP board, to NORMAL.
+The car should move in the up direction. - Return Machine Room Inspection switch, on the MP board, to NORMAL.